linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Icons on Dock
 In the Dock, there are icons of Launcher, applications, system tray, and plugins.

-You can send application icons from Launcher to Dock so as to open it quickly.

 ![1|fashion](jpg/efficient.png)

 | Icon | Description |